nheidloff/blog-nh/_posts/2024-10-12-multi-turn-conversations-watsonx-orchestrate.md

    -H 'content-type: application/json' \
    -H 'accept: application/json' \
    -d '"{
-   \"query\":\"What are potential route causes for 'Wi-Fi problems and the TV service quality'?\",
+   \"query\":\"What are potential root causes for 'Wi-Fi problems and the TV service quality'?\",
    \"filter\":\"\"
 }"'
 ```